Igneous and Metamorphic Petrology

 Forms of Assessment

-Assessment of the three tasks during the semester:
+Course portfolio with assessment of the three tasks during the semester:

 - Assessment of the rock descriptions